ampennes/htma_demos/webpage/docs/index.md

-# Welcome to Anthony's ramblings on making things
+# Welcome to Anthony's ramblings on making (and documenting) things

 ## Purpose